Sumanxhub/placementprep/README.md

 ## You will find here
-- Solutions of STL based Questions
+- Solutions of DSA based Questions
-- Solved Problems from different coding platforms
+- Solved Problems from coding platforms
   - Leetcode
 - Companies asked questions